Nonparametric Bayesian intensity estimation for covariate-driven inhomogeneous point processes: Posterior contraction rates in global loss

-Recalling the convention $\vol(\Wcal_n)=n$, the result entails a rate of decay for the average distance between samples $\rho\sim\Pi(\cdot|D^{(n)})$ and the ground truth $\rho_0$, over the covariate surface $Z^{(n)}=(Z(x),\ x\in\Wcal_n)$.
-In Section \ref{Subsec:BoundGaussRates} - \ref{Subsec:PoissRates} below, we will show how, for concrete instances of random covariate fields of interest for spatial statistics, this result can be leveraged to derive optimal posterior contraction rates in standard $L^1$-metrics on $\rho$.
+Recalling the convention $\vol(\Wcal_n)=n$, this entails a decay rate for the average distance between samples $\rho\sim\Pi(\cdot|D^{(n)})$ and the ground truth $\rho_0$, over the covariate surface $Z^{(n)}=(Z(x),\ x\in\Wcal_n)$.
+In Section \ref{Subsec:GaussRates} and \ref{Subsec:PoissRates} below, we will show how, for concrete instances of random covariate fields, Theorem \ref{Theo:GenRandCov} can be leveraged to derive optimal posterior contraction rates in standard $L^1$-metrics.

+\begin{remark}[Small ball probability lower bound] Inspection of the proof of Theorem \ref{Theo:GenRandCov} (Section \ref{Sec:ProofGenRandCov} in the Supplement) shows that if $B_{n,2}(\rho_0) $ is replaced by $B_{n,0}(\rho_0)$ in Assumption \eqref{Eq:SmallBall} then, by substituting $C_2$ in \eqref{Eq:Sieves} with an slowly increasing sequence $C_n\to\infty$, Theorem \ref{Theo:GenRandCov} remains valid with the constant $M>0$ in \eqref{Eq:GenRandCov} replaced by any sequence $M_n\to\infty$.
+Furthermore, a sufficient condition for \eqref{Eq:SmallBall} to hold is to have a similar lower bound for the sup-norm neighbourhood $\{ \rho\in\Rcal:\|\rho - \rho_0\|_{L^\infty(\Zcal)} \leq \epsilon_n \}$.
+This also allows to prove a version of Theorem \ref{Theo:GenRandCov} for deterministic or non-stationary designs, but we refrain to pursue such extensions here. \end{remark}

-The empirical loss function \eqref{Eq:RandLoss} naturally appears in our analysis via the testing approach to posterior contraction rates \cite{GN16,GvdV17}, which we here pursue by constructing tests with exponentially decaying Type-II error probabilities for alternatives separated in the empirical $L^1$-metric, building on ideas of \cite{DRRS17} and the connection between intensity estimation in point processes and density estimation for independent and identically distributed observations, cf.~Lemma \ref{Lem:Tests} in the Supplement.
-Providing the existence of the aforementioned tests, the proof of Theorem \ref{Theo:GenRandCov}, deferred to Section \ref{Sec:ProofGenRandCov} in the Supplement, follows by standard arguments under the prior conditions \eqref{Eq:SmallBall} - \eqref{Eq:MetricEntropy}, similar to those typically used in the density estimation literature, \cite{GGvdV00}.
-In the next paragraphs, we present applications to two different families of prior distributions.
+\begin{remark}[Empirical loss function] The empirical loss function \eqref{Eq:RandLoss} naturally appears in our analysis via the testing approach to posterior contraction rates, \cite{GN16,GvdV17}, which we pursue by constructing tests with exponentially decaying Type-II error probabilities for alternatives separated in the empirical $L^1$-metric, building on ideas of \cite{DRRS17}, cf.~Lemma \ref{Lem:Tests} in the Supplement.
+Given such tests, the proof of Theorem \ref{Theo:GenRandCov} follows by standard arguments under the prior conditions \eqref{Eq:SmallBall} - \eqref{Eq:MetricEntropy}, similar to those typically used in the density estimation literature, \cite{GGvdV00}. \end{remark}

+In the next sections, we present applications of Theorem \ref{Theo:GenRandCov} to two different families of prior distributions corresponding to different scenarios for the covariate process $Z$, namely when: (i) $Z$ takes values in a bounded set $\Zcal$; and (ii) $\Zcal$ is unbounded.
+Further see Section \ref{sec:finiteZ} for the case of finite covariate spaces.